dashaub/PBDP/hw4/Shaub_David_HW4.md

 }
 ```

-To duplicate each record, we read in each file twice in  `p5_avrowriter.py`:
+To duplicate each record, we read in each file twice in  `p5_avrowriter.py`--see line 13:
 ```
 """Load the text logfiles and save them in a single avro file""" import avro.schema